 Appendix Table C.1 checks the robustness of our results to using bandwidths chosen based on the MSERD procedure from Calonico et al. (2019) and the method from Imbens and Kalyanaraman (2012); tighter and larger bandwidths of 2.5 and 10 percentage points; and a quadratic specification instead of a linear one.
 Point estimates at the candidate level are virtually unchanged across all specifications and always remain significant at the 1% level (Panel a).
-Results at the party and orientation levels are also similar across specifications, but point estimates are either non-significant
+Results at the party and ori-

-16We provide more details on the definition of this outcome and all others in Appendix D.6.
+&lt;sup>22We provide more details on the definition of this outcome and all others in Appendix D.6.